samrocketman/ekeyfinder/docs/readme.txt

 Product Overview
 ----------------
-The Enchanted Keyfinder is a free and open source utility that retrieves your Product Key used to install windows from your registry or from an unbootable Windows installation.
+The Enchanted Keyfinder is a free and open source utility that retrieves your Product Key used to install Windows from your registry or from an unbootable Windows installation.

 It works on Windows 95, 98, ME, NT, 2000, XP, Vista and Windows 7.